interbit/interbit/docs/gitbook/examples/to-do-list.md

-# To Do List Example Application
+# To-do List Example Application

-In the `packages/app-todo-list` directory, we have provided a simple To Do List application running on an Interbit blockchain.
-The application can add items to the to do list, edit existing items, and toggle the completed state of items.
+In the `packages/app-todo-list` directory, we provide a simple To-do List application running on an Interbit blockchain.
+The application can add items to the to-do list, edit existing items, and toggle the completed state of items.

-This application is created using the Interbit [Template app](./template), and what follows is a description of the app and how to recreate it from the template.
-The To Do List uses the same Interbit configuration as the template.
-As such, to do items are added to the user's private chain.
+This application was created using the Interbit [Template app](./template), and what follows is a description of the app and how to recreate it from the template.
+The To-do List uses the same Interbit configuration as the template.
+As such, to-do items are added to the user's private chain.

 #### Requirements